Skip to content

 How simple is it for a lawyer to witness my signature?

-It is very simple.
+It is straightforward.
 Most high street firms can schedule a 15-minute witness appointment with a lawyer for a small fee.
-The main requirement is that the lawyer cannot act for the other party to the contract.

 Is there a way of avoiding witness restrictions?

-It is possible to avoid witness restrictions in limited circumstances.
-For example, it may be possible to sign a document as a ‘simple contract’ rather than as a deed.
-However, this will depend on the terms of the contract and any other legal requirements.
+Witness restrictions can be avoided in limited circumstances.
+For example, signing a document as a ‘simple contract’ rather than a deed may be possible.
+However, this depends on the contract terms and other legal requirements.

 Register for our free webinars